 Qualitative evidence suggests that diverse features of the physical and institutional environment may help explain why we find little evidence of change in teaching practices, despite evidence that teachers were exposed to new methods that they viewed as useful.
-When asked "What obstacles have you run into, if any, when trying to apply what you learned during the training in your own classrooms?", 59% of teachers mentioned lack of teaching materials.
-This suggests that teachers and schools have difficulty obtaining funds for even the relatively low-cost teaching materials made from local resources that were emphasized in the trainings.
+When asked, 'What obstacles have you run into, if any, when trying to apply what you learned during the training in your own classrooms?', 59 per cent of teachers mentioned lack of teaching materials.
+This suggests that teachers and schools have difficulty obtaining funds for even the relatively low-cost teaching materials made from local resources that were emphasised in the trainings.
 The great majority of teachers (78%) pointed more broadly to lack of either materials or facilities, including lack of (14%) or poorly equipped (6%) labs, lack of information and communication technology infrastructure (18%) and other infrastructure problems (19%).
-Other obstacles cited by teachers included low student attendance (5%), too many students or difficulty managing students (15%), unmotivated students (7%), and lack of teacher time (17%).
+Other obstacles cited by teachers included low student attendance (5%), too many students or difficulty managing students (15%), unmotivated students (7%) and lack of teacher time (17%).

-Answers to open-ended questions about the video assignment revealed that these demonstration methods can be difficult to implement during class sessions that are only 40 to 45 minutes long, which is the case in all but one of our sample schools.
+Answers to open-ended questions about the video assignment revealed that these demonstration methods can be difficult to implement during class sessions that are only 40-45 minutes long, which is the case in all but one of our sample schools.
 It may also be difficult for teachers to use these more time-consuming teaching methods, given the pressure they feel to complete an ambitious curriculum during the school year.
-Total instruction time per year varies greatly across schools, primarily because of variation in the number of days school is held (rather than variation in hours of instruction during a typical school week without holidays).
-The number of instruction days (including any day on which at least one class period of instruction took place) ranges from 184 at the 25th percentile to 208 at the 75th percentile for 9th grade, and from 175 at the 25th percentile to 198 at the 75th percentile for grade 10.
-In both grades, schools at the 75th percentile had 13% more days of instruction in the last academic year than schools at the 25th percentile.
-Implementing new methods may have been more difficult in schools with shorter school years.
+Total instruction time per year varies greatly across schools, primarily because of variation in the number of days school is in session (rather than variation in hours of instruction during a typical school week without holidays).
+The number of instruction days (including any day on which at least one class period of instruction took place) ranges from 184 at the twenty-fifth percentile to 208 at the seventy-fifth percentile for ninth grade; and from 175 at the twenty-fifth percentile to 198 at the seventy-fifth percentile for tenth grade.
+In both grades, schools at the seventy-fifth percentile had 13 per cent more days of instruction in the past academic year than schools at the twenty-fifth percentile.
+Implementing new methods may have been more difficult in schools with shorter academic years.